Dibya1771/MERN/Day11/search_app/README.md

-# Movie Star Search site: using React.js
+# StarSearch Hub: using React.js and Node.js